Śarīra: Pearl-like śarīras

 Although the term śarīra can be used to refer to a wide variety of Buddhist relics, as listed above, it is generally used to refer to pearl or crystal-like bead-shaped objects that are purportedly found among the cremated ashes of Buddhist spiritual masters.

 These objects are considered relics of significant importance in many sects of Buddhism since they are believed to embody the spiritual knowledge, teachings, realizations or living essence of spiritual masters.
 They are taken as evidence of the masters' enlightenment and spiritual purity.
 Some believe that śarīras are deliberately left by the consciousness of a master for veneration, and that the beauty of the śarīras depends on how well the masters had cultivated their mind and souls. Śarīra come in a variety of colours, and some are even translucent.

 Sariras are typically displayed in a glass bowl inside small gold urns or stupas as well as enshrined inside the master's statue. Śarīras are also believed to mysteriously multiply while inside their containers if they have been stored under favorable conditions.
 Saffron threads are sometimes placed within or around the bowl containing individual śarīra as an offering.

 In the Korean Samguk yusa it is said that the monk Myojong received a śarīra from a turtle which caused others to treat the monk better.

 The occurrence of śarīra is not restricted to ancient times, and many Buddhists have shown that śarīra are not limited to humans or masters.
 Many texts of Pure Land Buddhism report śarīras of many adherents, some occurring recently.
 Some Buddhists associate a student's spiritual life with the amount and condition of the śarīra they leave after cremation.
 Many Pure Land Buddhists believe Amitābha's power manifests cremated remains into śarīra.
 Many claim that pearls of śarīra rain at the funerals of eminent monks.
 There are reports that śarīra may appear, multiply or disappear, depending on a keeper's thoughts.
 One's vow may also be important.
 One legend holds that the translator Kumārajīva wanted to demonstrate that his translations were not false; as a result his tongue remained intact after cremation.

 Scientific analysis

 There is evidence that under certain conditions of heating, human bones can form crystalline structures.
-In one chemical analysis, śarīras were found to be composed of the constituent elements of both bones and stones.